-Mr. Wu Wing Kuen (胡永權先生), aged 65, was appointed as our independent non-executive Director on 24 November 2016.
+Mr. Wu Wing Kuen (胡永權先生), aged 66, was appointed as our independent non-executive Director on 24 November 2016.
 Mr. Wu was awarded a Bronze Bauhinia Star from the Hong Kong Government in July 2012 in recognition for his meritorious public and community services.
 Mr. Wu is currently a voting member of the Hong Kong Jockey Club and the president of the Sha Tin District Community Fund.

-Mr. Wu is currently the independent non-executive director of EFT Solutions Holdings Limited (stock code: 8062), Palinda Group Holdings Limited (stock code: 8179) and HG Semiconductor Limited (formerly known as HongGuang Lighting Holdings Company Limited) (stock code: 6908).
-Mr. Wu also served as an independent non-executive director of Million Cities Holdings Limited (stock code: 2892) from June 2018 to December 2021.
+Mr. Wu is currently the independent non-executive director of EFT Solutions Holdings Limited (stock code: 8062) and HG Semiconductor Limited (stock code: 6908).
+Mr. Wu was also served as an independent non-executive director of Palinda Group Holdings Limited (stock code: 8179) from January 2019 to December 2022.

-Mr. Chan Kai Wing (陳繼榮先生), aged 61, was appointed as our independent non-executive Director on 24 November 2016.
+Mr. Chan Kai Wing (陳繼榮先生), aged 62, was appointed as our independent non-executive Director on 24 November 2016.
 Mr. Chan has over 30 years of professional experience in auditing and accounting, corporate financial management and financial advisory services.
 Mr. Chan obtained a bachelor degree of economics from Macquarie University, Australia in April 1986.
 He is a fellow member of CPA Australia.